strohne/volker/README.md

 Four selected diagnostic plots are generated if the `diagnostics` parameter is set to `TRUE`:

-- Residual vs. fitted: Residuals should be evenly distributed vertically.
+- Residuals vs. fitted: Residuals should be evenly distributed vertically.
 Horizontally, they should follow the straight line.
   Otherwise this could be an indicator for heteroscedasticity, non-linearity, or autocorrelation.